HERMES COLOURS AND MATERIALS: A CLOSER LOOK

-It may feel like a bit of a puzzle, but with some research you can - somewhat - grasp what's the deal with all these colours and materials that Hermès puts out every year.
+It may feel like a bit of a puzzle, but with some research, you can - somewhat - grasp what's the deal with all these colours and materials that Hermès puts out every year.
 It is so for a reason: this French fashion house takes pride in offering the best combination of hues and textures, which actually make the bags as beautiful and valuable as they are.

 From the iconic Birkin to the Kelly and casual bags like the Garden Party and the Evelyn, all of the brand's models benefit from the multiplicity of possibilities when it comes to colours and materials: each piece is as unique as it gets.
 Let's have a closer look at each of those features!

-Hermès is famous for their array of remarkable colours and has the most refined tanners of the luxury world.
+Hermès is famous for its array of remarkable colours and has the most refined tanners of the luxury world.
 Each season new shades are introduced, bearing some appealing names (think Flamingo, Tangerine, Mimosa or Malachite - groovy!)

 And then there are the timeless, traditional colours like Black, Etoupe, Gold, Blue Jean, and the brand’s definitive signature, the Hermès Orange, pictured just below.